zeynalabidinunlu/User-Sign-Up-Login-with-Email-Verification-in-Spring-Boot/README.md

 # JWT Authentication System - Flutter & Spring Boot

-A complete JWT-based authentication system with email verification, built with Flutter (mobile) and Spring Boot (backend).
+A complete JWT-based authentication system with email verification, built with Flutter (mobile) and Spring Boot (backend).(Fronted code is in the master branch)

 ## 📋 Table of Contents
 - [Features](#features)